Life coach. Business coach. Performance coach. Leadership coach. Health coach. Sports coach.

 The Key Distinction of Coaching

 Personal coaching, life coaching, or just coaching, as described by thought leaders in the professional coaching industry, is focused on the person instead of the problem.
+That is, a person’s thoughts, beliefs, and feelings that drive their behavior in any given situation.

 1) A coach holds the client as fully capable, creative, resourceful, and whole.